 |WEAK ACID RESISTANCE||4||4|

 Poor = 1

-As you can see there really isn’t much between each plastic type.
-However, you can pick a bottle that best suits your product type.
+As you can see, there really isn’t much between each plastic type.
+However, you can pick a bottle that best suits your product solutions.

-HDPE is a high-density plastic that is very stiff, has a good temperature resistance and a very good water vapour barrier.
+HDPE is a very stiff, high-density plastic with a good temperature resistance and an excellent water vapour barrier.
 PET plastics are highly transparent in appearance, available in different colours, lightweight and tough against gases and liquids.
 PET is also highly resistant to diluted acids, oils and alcohols.

 As hybrid packaging specialists, we understand there is a need to use different materials for bottles, jars, dispensing pumps and tubes; therefore, testing your product contents with a container is key to achieving perfect results for your consumer base.

 Berlin Packaging UK offers a packaging studio that will help with your skincare & beauty product journey.
 We have Account Managers ready to take your call, send samples and answer any questions or concerns.